EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 The purpose of the self-grade assignments strategy is to encourage you to look over the solutions and use it to check your answers.
 We hope it offers a chance to self-assess your understanding of the class content to prepare better for exams.
 As an oversight measure against inflationary self-grading, we conduct random checks at our discretion, and without notice.

 ### Timeline

-Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self grades will be due typically one week after the assignment was due on the following Friday at 11:59pm, with a two day grace period until the following Sunday at 11:59pm.**
+Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self-grades for both homeworks and labs will be due the following Friday after the assignment is due.** This means there are **three days** to complete the homework self-grades, and **one week** to complete the lab self-grades.

 ### Instructions